williamw520/rustyzip/README.md

 #### Status:

-- GZip library is ready.
 - GZip command line tool is ready.
+- GZip library is ready, with Reader/Writer API and pipe API.
 - DEFLATE library is ready, with stream and pipe API in Rust.